 3. Nobby Head

-Drive time from Ramada Resort by Wyndham Flynns Beach: 2 minutes
+Drive time from Club Wyndham Flynns Beach: 2 minutes

 Nobby Head isn’t your classic lookout spot – it’s only accessible via narrow walking tracks, it’s covered in dense bushland and its main claim to fame is a large obelisk constructed to honour a heroic school teacher.
 Make your way down to the rocks at the base of the headland, though, and you’ll get a glorious view of the sunrise, complete with ocean breezes and sprays of wave-foam.